Urology on an International Stage

 - Characterize the surgical and medical treatment options for male sexual health.

 - Recognize how to serve the diverse healthcare needs of our international population through a patient-centered approach.
-Stay informed of recent advancements in urologic sub-specialties from the past year to enhance clinical practice.

 - Characterize the indications and data of new imaging modalities for the management of urologic cancers.